Frequently Asked Questions

 Who can use The Writing & Learning Studio (TWLS)?

 All SCC students, staff, and faculty are welcome in the studio.
 Students with 4.0 GPAs use the studio regularly.
 Likewise, students struggling to keep up in their classes find the studio's personal assistance helpful for staying afloat in their studies.
-No matter whether you're planning to transfer to a four-year school or complete a certificate program, The Writing & Learning Studio's resources can help you reach your goals.
+No matter whether you're planning to transfer to a four-year school, complete a certificate program, or just want to develop your writing skills, The Writing & Learning Studio's resources can help you reach your goals.

 Do I have to register for credit to use The Writing & Learning Studio?

 No, registering for credit is not required.
-All of the studio's resources--except for the computers--are available to non-credit students.
-(To use the studio's computers, you must be registered for credit in the studio.)
+All of the studio's resources are available to non-credit students.
+(Students enrolled for studio credit have priority use of the studio's computers.)

 What do learning assistants do?

 Students can work with learning assistants on college reading strategies, study skills, speech projects, research papers, or other writing assignments from any class.
 Learning assistants enjoy working with students at any stage of writing (inventing, drafting, revising, editing).
-They can explain instructors' general expectations for academic writing and can help students understand their instructors' specific assignments.
-The only person who can tell students how to fulfill all of the requirements of a particular assignment is the instructor.
+They can explain instructors' general expectations for academic writing and can help students understand their instructors' specific assignment directions.
+Like classroom teachers, learning assistants want to help students learn to think critically, so they'll often ask questions to probe students' thinking.
+They focus on each student individually, working with each student at her/his own level.

 Learning assistants do not proofread student papers.
-Instead, they teach students how to analyze and improve their own writing, which often takes more than one session.
+Instead, they teach students how to analyze their writing and find more of their own errors, which often takes more than one session.
 They do not guarantee good or better grades, but as you work more on your writing, your instructors will probably notice, and you will be better prepared to communicate more effectively.

 Learning assistants also work with students to help them develop more effective study strategies.
 For example, bring your textbook to the studio and we'll show you a method for reading and remembering its contents.
 If English isn't your native language, our learning assistants could also be your conversation partners.
 You can practice your speaking and listening skills in our friendly, supportive environment!